Uninett/Argus/docs/reference/htmx-frontend.rst

 Settings
 ========

-Base the settings file on ``argus.htmx.settings``.
+If you don't need to override any settings wth a file at all (maybe there are environment variables for everything you need to change) you can use ``argus.htmx.settings`` directly.
+If not, copy the contents of ``argus.htmx.settings`` into the top of your tuned settings file.

 We mutate some of the existing settings with the same system used for extra apps and overriding apps so have a look at ``argus_htmx.appconfig`` for the individual settings.
 Note especially that :setting:`ROOT_URLCONF` is set to ``argus.htmx.urls``.
 If you prefer to make your own root ``urls.py``, the frontend-specific urls can be imported from ``argus.htmx.htmx_urls``.

 Domain settings
 ---------------